 - To satisfy their curiosity about this sometimes mysterious art

 Regardless of which goal encourages you to learn tai chi, we all have to start from the beginning with the basics.
-If you haven’t practiced tai chi previously, we’ll help you start by understanding the basic movement and postural concepts which you’ll continue to practice and master throughout the course of your tai chi journey no matter which style of tai chi you take after the introductory course.
+If you have not practiced tai chi previously, we will help you start by understanding the basic movement and postural concepts which you will continue to practice and master throughout the course of your tai chi journey no matter which style of tai chi you take after the introductory course.

 Learning Tai Chi Basics